andrey123h/Slack-Grocery-Bot/README.md

 parsing free-form message text, and relies on Jackson for JSON payload handling.
 Timed operations are handled by Spring Scheduling.
 Testing with JUnit & Mockito.
-Database - PostgreSQL with multi-tenant data isolation, accessed via Spring JDBC Implementing an HTTP middleware for authentication and validating of Slack signature In progress: deployment on serverless cloud, and implementing multi-tenant database support.
+Database - PostgreSQL with multi-tenant data isolation, accessed via Spring JDBC.
+Implementing an HTTP middleware for authentication and validating of Slack signature.
+In progress: deployment on serverless cloud, and implementing multi-tenant database support.

 ## Always updating, work in progress consistently :)